QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 The condition testing and conditional jump are at the end of the block, which means they are re-executed after each execution of the block.
 When the condition is returns false the body is not repeated and the loop ends.
 During the start of loop execution, control flow jumps over the loop body to the condition code, so the body is never executed if the condition is false the first time.

 An `MLZ` instruction is used to handle inequalities such as `>` or `<=`.
-Unlike during `IF` statements, an `MNZ` instruction is used to handle `!=`, since it jumps to the body when the difference is not zero (and therefore when the arguments are not equal).
+Unlike during `if` statements, an `MNZ` instruction is used to handle `!=`, since it jumps to the body when the difference is not zero (and therefore when the arguments are not equal).

 **`DO-WHILE` Statements**

-`DO-WHILE` statements take this form:

-    other code
-    do {
-      body
-    } while (cond);
-    other code

-When converted to QFTASM, the code is arranged like this:

-    other code
-    body (conditional jump target)
-    condition test
-    conditional jump
-    other code

-The only difference between `WHILE` and `DO-WHILE` is that the a `DO-WHILE` loop body is not initially skipped over so it is always executed at least once.
-I generally use `DO-WHILE` statements to save a couple lines of assembly code when I know the loop will never need to be skipped entirely.
+The only difference between `while` and `do-while` is that the a `do-while` loop body is not initially skipped over so it is always executed at least once.
+I generally use `do-while` statements to save a couple lines of assembly code when I know the loop will never need to be skipped entirely.

 **Arrays**

-**Subroutines**
+One-dimensional arrays are implemented as contiguous blocks of memory.
+All arrays are fixed-length based on their declaration.
+Arrays are declared like so:

+    my alpha[3];               # empty array
+    my beta[11] = {3,2,7,8};   # first four elements are pre-loaded with those values

+For the array, this is a possible RAM mapping, showing how addresses 15-18 are reserved for the array:

+    15: alpha
+    16: alpha[0]
+    17: alpha[1]
+    18: alpha[2]

+The address labeled `alpha` is filled with a pointer to the location of `alpha[0]`, so in thie case address 15 contains the value 16.
+The `alpha` variable can be used inside of the Cogol code, possibly as a stack pointer if you want to use this array as a stack.

+Accessing the elements of an array is done with the standard `array[index]` notation.
+If the value of `index` is a constant, this reference is automatically filled in with the absolute address of that element.
+Otherwise it performs some pointer arithmetic (just addition) to find the desired absolute address  It is also possible to nest indexing, such as `alpha[beta[1]]`.

+**Subroutines and Calling**

+Subroutines are blocks of code that can be called from multiple contexts, preventing duplication of code and allowing for the creation of recursive programs.
+Here is a program with a recursive subroutine to generate Fibonacci numbers (basically the slowest algorithm):

+    # recursively calculate the 10th Fibonacci number
+    call display = fib(10).sum;
+    sub fib(cur,sum) {
+      if (cur <= 2) {
+        sum = 1;
+        return;
+      }
+      cur--;
+      call sum = fib(cur).sum;
+      cur--;
+      call sum += fib(cur).sum;
+    }

+A subroutine is declared with the keyword `sub`, and a subroutine can be placed anywhere inside the program.
+Each subroutine can have multiple local variables, which are declared as part of its list of arguments.
+These arguments can also be given default values.

+In order to handle recursive calls, the local variables of a subroutine are stored on the stack.
+The last static variable in RAM is the call stack pointer, and all memory after that serves as the call stack.
+When a subroutine is called, it created a new frame on the call stack, which includes all local variables as well as the return (ROM) address.
+Each subroutine in the program is given a single static RAM address to serve as a pointer.
+This pointer gives the location of the "current" call of the subroutine in the call stack.
+Referencing a local variable is done using the value of this static pointer plus an offset to give the address of that particular local variable.
+Also contained in the call stack is the previous value of the static pointer.
+Here's the variables mapping of both the static RAM and the subroutine call frame for the above program:

+    RAM map:
+    0: pc
+    1: display
+    2: scratch0
+    3: fib
+    4: scratch1
+    5: scratch2
+    6: scratch3
+    7: call

+    fib map:
+    0: return
+    1: previous_call
+    2: cur
+    3: sum

+One thing that is interesting about subroutines is that they do not return any particular value.
+Rather, all of the local variables of the subroutine can be read after the subroutine is performed, so a variety of data can be extracted from a subroutine call.
+This is accomplished by storing the pointer for that specific call of the subroutine, which can then be used to recover any of the local variables from within the (recently-deallocated) stack frame.

+There are multiple ways to call a subroutine, all using the `call` keyword:

+    call fib(10);   # subroutine is executed, no return vaue is stored

+    call pointer = fib(10);   # execute subroutine and return a pointer display = pointer.sum;    # access a local variable and assign it to a global variable

+    call display = fib(10).sum;   # immediately store a return value

+    call display += fib(10).sum;   # other types of assignment operators can also be used with a return value

+Any number of values can be given as arguments for a subroutine call.
+Any argument not provided will be filled in with its default value, if any.
+An argument that is not provided and has no default value is not cleared (to save instructions/time) so could potentially take on any value at the start of the subroutine.

+Pointers are a way of accessing multiple local variables of subroutine, although it is important to note that the pointer is only temporary: the data the pointer points to will be destroyed when another subroutine call is made.

 **Debugging Labels**